amirkeren/bluemix-lab2/README.md

 # Creating the trigger

-1. Select the sequence you created in the previous step again and then click on "Automate this Action"
+1. Select the sequence you created in the previous step again and then click on "Automate"

 2. Choose "Cloudant Changes" and then click on the Green "New Trigger"